-$$Delta(k) \rightarrow 0$$ for $k \rightarrow \infty$
+$$Delta(k) \to 0 \quad for \ k \to \infty$$

 Let's now analyse some Smarandache conjectures that are a generalization of Goldbach conjecture.

 4) Smarandache generalization of Goldbach conjectures

 C. Goldbach (1690-1764) was a German mathematician who became professor of mathematics in 1725 in St. Petersburg, Russia.
 In a letter to Euler on June 7, 1742, He speculated that every even number is the sum of three primes.